-I loved the canal cruise because we passed by a lot of very beautiful buildings, saw some swans gracefully floating at Minnewater park, and went under some very low bridges (our captain told us to duck, but I don’t think they were low enough to start taking off heads!)
+I loved the canal cruise because we passed by a lot of very beautiful buildings and the pretty Rozenhoedkaai, saw some swans gracefully floating at Minnewater park, and went under some very low bridges (our captain told us to duck, but I don’t think they were low enough to start taking off heads!)

 I am thankful though that we got to go on the cruise at all.
 Just like my experience with the gondolas in Venice, it stopped raining only long enough for us to have a comfortable ride.

 Was Bruges as Good as in the Movies?- Final Thoughts on Our Trip to Bruges